-Unit No: 1 - Exercise, Fitness and Health Event Grading Descriptors Learning Outcome 3 Pass Learners will review the fitness and exercise presentation plan.
-Reflect on the quality of presentation.
+Unit 1 Exercise, Fitness and Health Event Grading Descriptors Learning Outcome 3 Pass Reflect on the quality of presentation.
 Identify some strengths and weaknesses supported with some evidence.
 Make some recommendations for improvement.
 Merit Reflect on the quality of presentation providing reasons for the aspects that went well and for those that did not work so well.
 Describe some strengths and weaknesses supported with appropriately selected evidence.
 Make several recommendations for improvement.
 Distinction Provide a detailed evaluation of the presentation drawing conclusions about the aspects that went well and those that did not work so well.
 Detail the strengths and weaknesses supported with appropriately selected evidence.
 Make detailed recommendations for improvement.

-Unit No: 1 - Exercise, Fitness and Health Event
+Unit 1 Exercise, Fitness and Health Event